loggr/agents/loggr-log4net/README.markdown

 ## Installation

-* Drop the binaries in the /bin folder of your app
+* Drop the binaries in the /bin folder of your app (if you already have the log4net.dll, you don't need to copy that)
 * Add a section to your web.config or app.config

 Sample lines for you *.config file